I’m going to write this section from my (Matthew Shribman’s) own perspective...

 It’s important that we don’t demonise farmers.
 Instead, we have to help them.

 The responsibility, in my opinion, is with governments, to subsidise farmers to transition to other food production.

-It won’t be easy for a lot of farmers to change, but it’s very important that change starts happening now.
+It won’t be easy for a lot of farmers to change, but it’s very important for our future survival that change starts happening now.